 - i) Tier-I capital is called 'going concern capital'.
 It divided into two categories

 - a) Common Equity Tier-I capital of EXIM bank consists of

 - 1. Paid up capital

 - 2. Statutory Reserve

 - 3. Retained Earnings

-- 4. Minority interest in Subsidiaries and
+- 4. Dividend Equalization Reserve and

-- 5. Dividend Equalization Account.
+- 5. Minority interest in Subsidiaries

-- b) Additional Tier-I There is no such capital components in the capital portfolio of the bank.
+- b) Additional Tier-I There are no such capital components in the capital portfolio of the bank.

 - ii) Tier-II capital called 'gone-concern capital' of EXIM bank consists of

 - 1) General provision

 - 2) Subordinated debt

 - 3) Revaluation reserve for fixed assets.

-The Bank complied with all the required conditions for maintaining regulatory capital as stipulated in the revised RBCA guidelines by Bangladesh Bank as per following details:
+The Bank aims to comply with all the required conditions for maintaining regulatory capital as stipulated in the revised RBCA guidelines by Bangladesh Bank as per following details: